ibnusubhan/network-lab-vlan-routing/README.md

-# 📡 Network Lab: VLAN, DHCP server & Inter-VLAN Routing
+# 📡 Enterprise Network Lab: VLAN, DHCP & Inter-VLAN Routing

 ## 🌍 Overview
 This project simulates a small enterprise network using VLAN segmentation and routing.